Opinion poll: History

 In September 1938, Jean Stoetzel, after having met Gallup, created IFOP, the Institut Français d'Opinion Publique, as the first European survey institute in Paris.
-Stortzel started political polls in summer 1939 with the question "Why die for Danzig?", looking for popular support or dissent with this question asked by appeasement politician and future collaborationist Marcel Déat.
+Stoetzel started political polls in summer 1939 with the question "Why die for Danzig?", looking for popular support or dissent with this question asked by appeasement politician and future collaborationist Marcel Déat.

-Gallup launched a subsidiary in the United Kingdom that, almost alone, correctly predicted Labour's victory in the 1945 general election, unlike virtually all other commentators, who expected a victory for the Conservative Party, led by wartime leader Winston Churchill.
+Gallup launched a subsidiary in the United Kingdom that was almost alone in correctly predicting Labour's victory in the 1945 general election: virtually all other commentators had expected a victory for the Conservative Party, led by wartime leader Winston Churchill.
 The Allied occupation powers helped to create survey institutes in all of the Western occupation zones of Germany in 1947 and 1948 to better steer denazification.
 By the 1950s, various types of polling had spread to most democracies.

 Viewed from a long-term perspective, advertising had come under heavy pressure in the early 1930s.
 The Great Depression forced businesses to drastically cut back on their advertising spending.
 Layoffs and reductions were common at all agencies.
 The New Deal furthermore aggressively promoted consumerism, and minimized the value of (or need for) advertising.
 Historian Jackson Lears argues that "By the late 1930s, though, corporate advertisers had begun a successful counterattack against their critics."
 They rehabilitated the concept of consumer sovereignty by inventing scientific public opinion polls, and making it the centerpiece of their own market research, as well as the key to understanding politics.
 George Gallup, the vice president of Young and Rubicam, and numerous other advertising experts, led the way.
 Moving into the 1940s, the industry played a leading role in the ideological mobilization of the American people in fighting the Nazis and the Japanese in World War II.
 As part of that effort, they redefined the "American Way of Life" in terms of a commitment to free enterprise.
 "Advertisers", Lears concludes, "played a crucial hegemonic role in creating the consumer culture that dominated post-World War II American society."

+Statistics

+If we ask a yes-no question of a sample of people selected randomly from a large population, then the proportion of the sample that respond "yes" will be close to the true proportion, $p$, of the whole population who would have said "yes" had all of them been asked.

+The distribution of the proportion of 'yes' answers follows the binomial distribution.
+A binomial distribution converges to a normal distribution if the size of the sample approaches infinity according to the central limit theorem.

+In practice the binomial distribution is approximated by a normal distribution when $np\geq5$ and $n(1-p)\geq5$ where $n$ is the sample size.
+The larger is the sample, the better is the approximation.

+Suppose that $n$ people were sampled, and a share $\widehat{p}$ of them responded "yes".
+This sample proportion $\widehat{p}$ can be used instead of $p$, which is unknown, to compute the sample mean, variance and standard deviation.